SheL3G/Spring4Shell-PoC/README.md

 python3 Spring4Shell.py http://localhost:8080/
 ```

-After that RCE (webshell) will pop up on your terminal (if the machine is vulnerable)
+And a link to the WebShell will appear in your terminal (if the machine is vulnerable)

 ## Credits